 Below is a list of JR passes covering Karuizawa and other regions.
 Please keep in mind that depending on your itinerary, a JR pass may or may not be worthwhile for your trip.
 You can estimate the transportation cost using Google Maps and compare the total price to a JR pass.

-- JR Hokuriku Arch Pass (7 Days)
+- JR Hokuriku Arch Pass (7 Days): An ideal pass to explore Tokyo, Nagano, Kanazawa, and Kyoto/Osaka.

 By Bus